NyxTheShield/Midi2TromboneChamp/README.md

 ## Important Notes
 * Midi Channel 1 is used for actual notes, while Channel 2 is used for multiple slide notes.
 * A sequence of Channel 2 notes must end with a Channel 1 note.
 Also, please quantize your charts, the game hates unquantized notes.
+* You may have a midi file that changes tempo, this program will do its best to place notes at the correct timing, even if they are off of the beat bars in game
+* Lyric events will be auto-placed to the beat closest to where the lyric events happen
 * It's strongly advised to make your own MIDI files.
 Trying to import ones directly from the internet will probably result in a crash or a bunch of bad notes in your chart.
+* Using midi files that have Rockband vocal tracks will generate a chart based on the vocal track

 ## Usage
 1. When you run the executable, you'll first be prompted to load your MIDI file.